dot-event/dot-event-v2/README.md

 emitter.emit({ hello: "world" })
 ```

-Define default options from the subscriber as well:
+You may define default options from the subscriber as well:

 ```js
 emitter.on(({ hello }) => {}, { hello: "world" })